bhavesh0902/Simon-game/README.md

 You can play the game here.
 [Simon game](https://bhavesh0902.github.io/Simon-game/)

 Sounds and animations are done using jQuery.
 It is primarily built using html, css and javascript with references to jQuery's API.
+**For better experience of the game, download the zip file and open index.html file in your browser instead of using the above link**